techacademy-team01/multi-tenancy-gitops/doc/sko-scenario.md

     - In the Terminal session, run `./apic-publish-api.sh`; while running, open the URL provided in a different browser session and collect the API key to be pasted back to the terminal session.

-    - If there are no error - you API is published successfully
+    - If there are no error - your API is published successfully

 7. Deploy Event Stream customization: